joereg4/book_tracker/.github/ISSUE_TEMPLATE/security-report.md

 ---

 **⚠️ PLEASE READ FIRST ⚠️**
-If this vulnerability is particularly sensitive, please consider using GitHub's private security reporting feature instead.
+For critical or sensitive security vulnerabilities, please use GitHub's private security reporting feature instead:
+1. Go to the "Security" tab
+2. Click "Report a vulnerability"
+3. Fill out the private report form

+For non-critical security concerns, you may continue with this template:

 ## Vulnerability Description
 <!-- Provide a clear and detailed description of the security vulnerability -->